PhoenixBastien/iPhone-Decrypt-Export/README.md

 # iPhone Decrypt/Export

 This program is meant for personal use and requires device credentials.
 Its purpose is to decrypt an encrypted iPhone backup and export iMessage/WhatsApp chats to HTML and Safari search history to CSV.
-This code is compatible with macOS, Linux, and Windows (with WSL).
+This code is compatible with macOS and Windows (with WSL).

 ## How to Use